How to measure customer happiness

 There are lots of digital tools at the disposal of customer support departments.
 These serve to automate workflow as well as to precisely evaluate the quality of provided support.

 Companies with a large flow of incoming requests have generally accepted KPIs (Key Performance Indicators) for support teams:

 - Number of processed tickets by the period

 - Tickets resolved by priority

 - Individual customer service rating

-Helpdesk solutions with built-in analytics can measure the average response time or the number of handled tickets per day, but this doesn't answer the question: Is your customer really happy?
-In the pursuit of the best scores, it's a risk to neglect the true concern for customers.
+Helpdesk solutions with built-in analytics can measure the average response time or the number of handled tickets per day, but these data do not answer the central question: Is your customer really happy?
+In the pursuit of the best scores, there is a risk to neglect the true customer concerns.
 In this article, we decided to gather the most important indicators that affect the client's happiness.

 - For a phone call: 53% of customers expect an answer within 3 minutes.

 - For email: the maximum allowed response time is 24-48 hours.